adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | On down the long straight road of the wind, a galloping
 |   thunder!

-|   Only a grey sea, and a long grey shore.
+|   Only a grey sea, and a long grey shore,
 |   And the grey heavens brooding over them,
 |   Twilight of hopes and purposes forgot,
 |   Twilight of ceaseless eld, for when was youth?